soynet-support/SoyNet_model_market/models/ArcFace/README.md

 # Parameters
  - `extend_param`
       - `batch_size` : This is the batch-size of the data you want to input.
-      - `engine_serialize` : Whether or not the engine is created.
+      - `engine_serialize` : Whether or not the engine is created. (default : 0)
-         - This parameter determines whether to build a SoyNet engine or not.
+         - 0: Load existing engine file.
-         - If you run it for the first time, set engine_serialize to 1.
+         - 1 : Create engine file from weight file. you need to set value to in following cases.
-         - Also, if you edit the extend parameter, set engine_serialize to 1.
+            - Change extended param.
-         - Set to 0 after engine is created.
+            - Change weight file.
       - `cfg_file` : The path to cfg_file.
       - `weight_file` : The path to weight_file.
       - `engine_file` : The path to engine_file.